 Myriad Genetics to Release Fourth-Quarter Financial Results on Feb.
 28, 2023

-/EIN News/ -- SALT LAKE CITY, Feb.
-22, 2023 (GLOBE NEWSWIRE) -- Myriad Genetics, Inc., (NASDAQ: MYGN), a leader in genetic testing and precision medicine, will hold its fourth-quarter earnings conference call on Tuesday, Feb.
+SALT LAKE CITY, Feb.
+22, 2023 (GLOBE NEWSWIRE) -- Myriad Genetics, Inc., MYGN, a leader in genetic testing and precision medicine, will hold its fourth-quarter earnings conference call on Tuesday, Feb.
 28, 2023 at 4:30 p.m.
 ET.
-The company’s quarterly earnings will be released the same day after the market closes.
+The company's quarterly earnings will be released the same day after the market closes.

 During the call, Myriad management will provide a financial overview and business update of the company's performance for the period ending Dec.
 31, 2022.